markj0hnst0n/LeMunch/README.md

 The uploader user will be the primary content creators and will produce the recipes for the site.
 Their goal is to show off what they can do and see how popular their recipes are.

-- As an uploader user I want to upload a recipe so that other users can see if for inspiration about their own meals and so that I have a record for my online cookbook.
+- As an uploader I want to upload a recipe so that other users can see if for inspiration about their own meals and so that I have a record for my online cookbook.

-- As an uploader user I want functionality to upload a photo to so that users are enticed to read my recipes.
+- As an uploader I want functionality to upload a photo to so that users are enticed to read my recipes.

-- As an uploader user I want to be able to edit and delete recipes so that I can customise my online cookbook to suit my ongoing needs.
+- As an uploader I want to be able to edit and delete recipes so that I can customise my online cookbook to suit my ongoing needs.

-- As an uploader user I want other users to be able to ‘upvote’ or ‘like’ my recipes so that I can understand how popular they are.
+- As an uploader I want other users to be able to ‘upvote’ or ‘like’ my recipes so that I can understand how popular they are.

-- As an uploader user I want to be able to add, edit the type of recipe so that other users easily can browse the right category to find recipes to suit their needs.
+- As an uploader I want to be able to add, edit the type of recipe so that other users easily can browse the right category to find recipes to suit their needs.

 The browser user will be mainly focused on looking at recipe pictures and recipe content.
 They can give their approval to recipes through ‘likes’ or ‘upvotes’ and are mainly there to find inspiration for what to cook or look at nice food pictures.

-- As a browser user I want to be able to browse by recipes ranked by likes so that I can see the most popular recipes to get inspiration about what to cook.
+- As a browser I want to be able to browse by recipes ranked by likes so that I can see the most popular recipes to get inspiration about what to cook.

-- As a browser user I want to be able to browse other users so that I can see who is creating the most popular recipes to get inspiration about what to cook.
+- As a browser I want to be able to sort the browsed recipes by newest so that I can see the latest recipes on the site and not just htose I've seen before.

-- As a browser user I want to be able to search other users so that I can look up my favourite users.

-- As a browser user I want to be able to search by recipes so that I can find my favourite recipes to see how other cooks do them.
+- As a browser I want to be able to search by recipes so that I can find my favourite recipes to see how other cooks do them.

 Site owner goal